Admission for the January 2025 academic session is ongoing Apply Now!

 • Understand the role of the government in healthcare markets.

-Seminars in Public Health Seminars II2
+Public Health Seminars II1

-• Prepare weekly reports of public health field activities embarked upon;
+• Prepare weekly reports of public health field activities embarked upon.

 Community/Public Health Nursing II2

-• Discuss socio-cultural, economic, political and environmental factors influencing individual, family, community and global health;
+• Discuss socio-cultural, economic, political and environmental factors influencing individual, family, community and global health.

-• Discuss models of community health practice;
+• Discuss models of community health practice.

-• Discuss the principles and theories of health promotion;
+• Discuss the principles and theories of health promotion.

-• Demonstrate skills in health counselling;
+• Demonstrate skills in health counselling.

-• Discuss the concept, historical antecedents, elements, principles and components of Primary Health care;
+• Discuss the concept, historical antecedents, elements, principles and components of Primary Health care.

-• Discuss the Immunisation Schedules; and
+• Discuss the Immunisation Schedules.

 • Discuss the historical antecedents and contents of special programmes for Child Health promotion.